SimonNitzsche/OpCrux-Server/README.md

 VALUES ("<username>", "<email>", "<SHA512 hashed password>", 9);
 ```

-You can also use bcrypt by using the AccountService conained in /services/CruxAuthService
+You can also use bcrypt by using the AccountService contained in /services/CruxAuthService

 ## Community
 We have a public discord server with a development channel [here](http://discord.opcrux.org)